Offline UPS offer the most basic level of power protection. They are also commonly referred as VFD (Voltage and Frequency Dependent) or Standby UPS.

 As the inverter is switched off when the UPS is operating normally, the term 'Offline' is given to any UPS of this design.
 The inverter output on Offline UPS is typically a square-wave.

-Offline UPS are basic models, designed for use in small, non-critical applications that require protection against momentary loss of power.
+Offline UPS are the most basic models and are designed for use in small, non-critical applications that require protection against momentary loss of power.
+Typically they are used to protect workstations, terminals, or equipment below 1 kVA.